Fossil: The Brutal Truth

 - Fossil, Q3 2017

-CEO Kartsotis' comment above is an important reminder that Fossil's exposure to smartwatches is actually relatively small.
-For the first time, they finally disclosed what some analysts, such as me, were extremely curious about.
-Just how big are wearables to Fossil's business?
-And it appears that now, it has reached the 10% of total sales milestone.
-So for all the noise that Fossil has been making, this is remarkably insignificant to the overall business.
+CEO Kartsotis's comment above is an important reminder that Fossil's exposure to smartwatches is actually relatively small.
+For the first time, the company finally disclosed what some analysts, such as me, were extremely curious about.
+Just how big are wearables to its business?
+And it appears that now, the company has reached the 10% of total sales milestone.
+So for all the noise that Fossil has been making, this is remarkably insignificant to its overall business.

 Guidance

-Hopefully, the table below will justify my distrust of Fossil's management.
-From the start of 2017 to this most recent quarter, Q3 2017, Fossil has downward revised its forecast EPS for fiscal 2017 guidance by at least $1.25 at the low end with its high guidance coming down by approximately $1.40.
+Hopefully, the table below will justify my distrust of company management.
+From the start of 2017 to this most recent quarter, Q3 2017, Fossil has downward revised its forecast EPS for fiscal 2017 guidance by at least $1.25 at the low end, with its high guidance coming down by approximately $1.40.

-I understand that the previous CFO Dennis Secor has now left Fossil for personal reasons, but that still does not explain the revision we witnessed in Q2 2017.
+I understand that the previous CFO Dennis Secor has now left the company for personal reasons, but that still does not explain the revision we witnessed in Q2 2017.

 Debt Position

 Fossil's financial position is markedly stronger compared with the same period a year ago.
-Fossil's net debt position has come down by approximately $170 million.
-At the end of Q3 2017, Fossil's net debt position stood at roughly $318 million.
+Its net debt position has come down by approximately $170 million.
+At the end of Q3 2017, the company's net debt position stood at roughly $318 million.
 So this, at least, is some welcome news.

-However, interestingly, management has been stating since the beginning of 2017 that it wishes to diversify its capital structure,
+However, interestingly, management has been stating since the beginning of 2017 that it wishes to diversify the company's capital structure:

 I'm unsure what Fossil means by its efforts to diversify its capital structure.
-Are they signalling that an equity raise could be in the cards?
+Is the company signalling that an equity raise could be in the cards?
 At this point in the game, I would not be too concerned.
 While I do not wish to get engaged in a theoretical WACC discussion, I suspect that Fossil's cost of equity at this stage is possibly less than its cost of raising additional debt.
-After all, Fossil has been consistently raising its debt load while its revenues are consistently falling.
-If that is not a short candidate I do not know what is.
-Furthermore, Fossil, to state the obvious, is a retailer and while other retailers have managed to raise much-needed debt in the current retail slump, they have done so on onerous terms; and I’m unsure of how Fossil would cope in its current fragile state.
+After all, the company has been consistently raising its debt load, while its revenues are consistently falling.
+If that is not a short candidate, I do not know what is.
+Furthermore, Fossil, to state the obvious, is a retailer, and while other retailers have managed to raise much-needed debt in the current retail slump, they have done so on onerous terms, and I’m unsure of how Fossil would cope in its current fragile state.

 Cash Flow Statement

 Maintenance CapEx for 2018 was mentioned to be in the ballpark of $25 million.
 Now, having looked over the previous ten years, this is abnormally low.
-Fossil did comment that they are not in investment mode, but maintenance mode - read: survival mode.
-But I do not trust Fossil's ability to project their own cash flows and prefer to rely on a more conservative appraisal of $30 million of CapEx.
-Fossil has downward revised their aggressive full-year fiscal 2017 guidance from Q1 2017 all the way through Q3 2017, so my trust in this management team is non-existent.
+Fossil did comment that it is not in investment mode but maintenance mode - read: survival mode.
+But I do not trust the company's ability to project its own cash flows, and prefer to rely on a more conservative appraisal of $30 million of CapEx.
+Fossil has revised downward its aggressive full-year fiscal 2017 guidance from Q1 2017 all the way through Q3 2017, so my trust in this management team is non-existent.

 On the other hand, interestingly, the company did generate some cash in the quarter.
 I understand that we should be mindful of this cash.
-Since we were told, that customers accelerated certain deliveries from the fourth quarter into the third, primarily to take advantage of pending price increases.
+But we were told that customers accelerated certain deliveries from the fourth quarter into the third, primarily to take advantage of pending price increases.
 So readers might want to temper their excitement.

 However, that is a very meaningful improvement over the previous 3 years.
 I have signalled that I have used very approximate capex.
 I have not included any proceeds from real estate sales because I felt it would have added to unnecessary volatility in my estimates - also, those are not from a recurring source of cash.
-Overall, the capex number while close is not precise, but close enough for our discussion purposes.
+Overall, the capex number, while close, is not precise, but close enough for our discussion purposes.

 Essentially, I am attempting to argue that Fossil appears to be generating some much-needed cash.
-The question obviously lies on the all-important peak Q4 number, which Fossil's own guidance does not inspire any optimism from this analyst.
+The question obviously lies on the all-important peak Q4 number, for which the company's own guidance does not inspire any optimism from this analyst.

 Valuation

-Hopefully, I have highlighted throughout the article my skepticism of Fossil and my own doubt in my ability, to in any way, shape or form understand the value of this business.
-The more time I spend with Fossil the more uncertain I am of its intrinsic value.
+Hopefully, I have highlighted throughout the article my skepticism about the company and my own doubt in my ability to, in any way, shape or form, understand the value of this business.
+The more time I spend with Fossil, the more uncertain I am of its intrinsic value.

-As the table above demonstrates, compared with its peers Fossil is trading at a discount.
-But unless Fossil's operations show any near-term ability to stabilize its operations the company could in fact already be trading at fair value.
+As the table above demonstrates, compared with its peers, Fossil is trading at a discount.
+But unless its operations show any near-term ability to stabilize its operations, the company could, in fact, already be trading at fair value.
 I am doubtful that this is the case.
 But it could well be true.
-A little ray of hope falls on my estimation of its ultimate worth, from the fact that 5 different insiders have bought into the stock - late in August 2017.
+A little ray of hope falls on my estimation of its ultimate worth, from the fact that 5 different insiders have bought into the stock late in August 2017.
 These insiders had previously been selling the stock all the way while the stock was imploding.
-Now they are reversing their opinions - and buying.
+Now they are reversing their opinions and buying.
 However, the timing of their sales, with the benefit of hindsight, was poor.
-Will it be poor now, again?
+Will it be poor now again?

 Takeaway

 As value investors, we are taught to remain rational when the stock is consistently falling and going against you.
-I remain stubbornly objective and highlight the few strengths I see in Fossil, predominantly, its valuation.
-I also highlight a couple of other strengths together with several weaknesses.
+I remain stubbornly objective and highlight the few strengths I see in Fossil, predominantly its valuation.
+I also highlight a couple of other strengths, together with several weaknesses.

 Author's note: If you have enjoyed reading this article, please click "Follow" to get more articles of mine in real time.